Why 401(k) census information is important

-Because personal, employment, and contribution information change frequently, your 401(k) recordkeeper will ask you to update your census records regularly.
-Some plan sponsors update census records themselves, while others rely on a TPA or payroll provider to do it for them.
+Because personal, employment, and contribution information changes frequently, your 401(k) recordkeeper will ask you to update your census records regularly.
+Some plan sponsors update census records themselves, while others rely on a third-party administrator (TPA) or payroll provider to do it for them.
 Either way, recordkeepers often make online census update tools available to make it easier for you (or your TPA or payroll vendor) to provide up-to-date census information.

 How current census data helps your retirement savings plan work better